Upper West Side Townhouse Restoration

 Murray Hill Townhouse

-This five-story townhouse in New York City's Murray Hill neighborhood was originally designed as a single family house but later converted to apartments in 1938.
-Our clients wanted to transform it to a modern single family house while keeping the "old world charm" of the original building.
-The extensive interior and exterior renovation resulted in 13 bedrooms, 10 baths, laundry, pantry, kitchen, dining, library and various gathering and work rooms.
-These needed to function well by today's standards, but look as they had always been there.
+Our clients wanted to transform this five-story townhouse into a modern single family house while keeping its original "old world charm."
+The house was built in 1869 as a single family house, but later converted to apartments in 1938.
+Our extensive interior and exterior renovation resulted in 13 bedrooms, 10 baths, laundry, pantry, kitchen, dining, library and various gathering and work rooms.
+These needed to function well by today's standards, but look as if they had always been there.
 The exterior facade was cleaned and restored.
-New windows and exterior doors and new heating, ventilation and AC systems as well as plumbing, electrical, and roofing were installed.
+New windows and exterior doors, a new five-story elevator, new heating, ventilation and AC systems as well as plumbing, electrical, and roofing were installed.

 St. Luke's Parish House